valkey-io/valkey-doc/topics/quickstart.md

 "Alice"
 ```

-Here we used the `SET` command to save the value `"Alice"` under the key `user:1000`, and `GET` to fetch it back.
+Here we use the `SET` command to save the value `"Alice"` under the key `user:1000`, and `GET` to fetch it back.
 Valkey keys are often namespaced with prefixes (like `user:`) to group related items.
 You can store any data serialized as a string – numbers, JSON, binary blobs, etc. (Up to 512 MB per value, though very large values are not recommended for performance).

 * **Hashes:** Hashes allow you to store multiple fields and values under one key, similar to a JSON object or dictionary.
 This is useful for representing objects without using separate keys for each field.
 For example: